 How did I make this transplant an indoor 40+ Year Old Plant?

 First, cut the branch off from the original corn plant.
 I cut it closest to the main branch.
-Then, I filled the large mason jar (Affiliate Link) with water and propped up the plant near the wall so it would not tip over.
-The mason jar (Affiliate Link) was hefty when I added water, but the plant had a lot of foilage so it needed extra support.
+Then, I filled the large mason jar (affiliate) with water and propped up the plant near the wall so it would not tip over.
+The mason jar (affiliate) was hefty when I added water, but the plant had a lot of foilage so it needed extra support.

 The propagation process took about 3-4 weeks.
 It started rooting within the first two weeks, and by the fourth week, there were many roots.
 Below, you can see how it looked when I was about to transplant it.